 No Name Lake is a crispy turquoise alpine lake perfect for a cold dip on a hot day.

-Overall, this is an excellent moderate hike near Sisters.
+Overall, this is an excellent moderate to difficult hike near Sisters.
 Learn more in our full article about the Tam McArthur Rim Trail.

 Black Butte Trail